-Blogging for Your Business Is Easier Than Driving a Car!Posted by Jeff Scholes on Dec 14, 2009
+Blogging for Your Business Is Easier Than Driving a Car!Posted by Jeffrey Scholes on Dec 14, 2009

 When I speak with small business owners and marketers, one of the persistent obstacles to creating a blog presence often are expressed as two key points: